Syncleus/peak/README.rst

     tox

 * Release on PyPI by uploading both sdist and wheel::

     python setup.py sdist upload -r pypi
     python setup.py sdist upload -r pypitest
+    python setup.py bdist_wheel --universal upload -r pypi python setup.py bdist_wheel --universal upload -r pypitest

+  NOTE: Make sure you have Python Wheel installed for your distribution or else the above commands will not work.

 * Update version number (can also be minor or major)::